San Jose, Costa Rica

 We asked people if there is a lot of crime.
 They answered:

 "Depends on what you call a lot.
 I don't think my neighborhood has much, I live in Rohrmoser.
 But I have friends in some areas with a lot of crime.
 For the most part, San Jose's better neighborhoods are safe.
 Last year was a very violent year for crime, however, with a spike in the murder rate.
-But I stay away from those areas," said one expat in San Jose.
+But I stay away from those areas," wrote one member in San Jose.

 Is there a lot of diversity?
 Are people in San Jose accepting of differences?